-- Post 310 information on website.
+Post 310 information on website.

-- Review 310 applications, conduct inspections, and issue permits.
+	- Review 310 applications, conduct applications, and issue permits.

-- Consider 310 projects throughout the year that could be awarded for accomplishment with regard to enhancement or improvement of natural resources.
+	- Consider 310 projects throughout the year that could be posted on the website as model projects with regard to the enhancement or protection of natural resources.

 	- Supervisors, Associate Supervisors, and Staff

 	- Participate in Supervisor trainings offered by the Department of Natural Resources (DNRC), Montana Association of Conservation Districts (MACD), and/or Soil and Water Conservation Districts of Montana (SWCDM); develop and/or support supervisor training or education opportunities whenever possible.

 	- Continue to participate in Administrator trainings offered by DNRC, MACD, and/or SWCDM.